Geigerkind/training_presentations/rust/a_hero_starter_pack/README.md

 # Hero starter pack
-Every good here starts out with some basic equipment!
+Every good hero starts out with some basic equipment!
 We are here to learn `Rust` after all.

 Your mission is to get the control interface back to work.
 It is integral on which all following missions depend on.
 You are our last hope!